stanleyhspark/leimao.github.io/_posts/blog/2017-08-21-Max-Pooling-Backpropagation.md

 <br />

-I also maintained a copy of the mathematical derivation from StackExchange here:
+I also maintained a copy of the mathematical derivation from StackExchange below.
+It is well illustrated and simple to understand.

 <br />